dannybauman/30-day-map-challenge-2025/maps/03-polygons/google-ai-studio/README.md

 ### Attempt 2-N: Auto-Fix Iterations
 - **User Action:** Clicked Auto Fix for errors in the code multiple times
-- **Result:** Got close to showing something but still no map or data, just black
+- **Result:** Got close to showing something but still no map or data, just blank screen (white or black)
 - **Final State:** Page title visible but no map or data rendered

 ---